BryanTJJ99/Arcadia/README.md

 - Libraries used: dotenv, axios
 - Ropsten TestNet

+In line with our mission, we aim to utilise Layer 2 technology, which are solutions to scale an application by processing transactions off the Layer 1 Ethereum Mainnet, while maintaining the same level of decentralisation and security.
+This would increase transaction speed and reduce gas fees, and as an extension we hope to utilise the Polygon network to create our own currency that serves as an accredited carbon credit.

 ## Setup
 To run this project, install it locally using npm:
 ```